Human (The Killers song): Music video

 The music video for "Human" was released in mid-October 2008 and directed by Danny Drysdale.
 It features the band performing the song in Goblin Valley State Park, Utah.
 The portraits of the band drawn for the album by Paul Normansell are shown in the video, such as when the band members hold the portraits in front of their faces.
 Various animals are also shown throughout the video, such as a white tiger, an eagle, and a cougar.
-It's been noted to have heavy similarities to Pink Floyd's Live at Pompeii concert film, such as the band playing the song in a desert landscape amongst various amplifiers and other stage equipment and mostly in much of the camera angles.
+It has been noted to have heavy similarities to Pink Floyd's Live at Pompeii concert film, such as the band playing the song in a desert landscape amongst various amplifiers and other stage equipment and mostly in much of the camera angles.
 The video ends with the band watching the sun setting in the desert, which turns into the album cover, also drawn by Paul Normansell.